-To do this, follow the above approach selecting only the metadata points you want to group together.
-Once you've done this, change the setting at the top of the right-hand panel to 'Combine all' before clicking 'Split' to complete the action.
+Once you've done this, change the setting at the top of the right-hand panel to 'Combine all' before clicking 'Split' to complete the action

-E.g. creating a subset of your data only including survey responses from respondents, who are based in the US and are under 25 years of age.
+E.g. creating a subset of your data only including survey responses from respondents, who are under 25 years of age and are female.

 This operation currently supports 'AND' logic only, meaning if you define multiple conditions only the pieces of text that meet all of them will be included in your new data set.

 Hover over the applicable data set and select ‘Split’

 Use the dropdown menu to define a rule for your split then click 'Add Rule'